DamonHu/ZXKitCore/README_en.md

 [中文文档](./README.md)

+If you need the common debugging function of one click access, please use [DamonHu/ZXKitSwift](https://github.com/DamonHu/ZXKitSwift)

-`ZXKitCore` is the supporting framework of zxkit plug-ins.
+`ZXKitCore` is the supporting framework of `zxkit` plug-ins, the object-oriented is the development of `ZXKit` plug-in.
 It provides plug-in display, management and other functions.
 You can quickly develop and display zxkit plug-ins by implementing the `ZXKitPluginProtocol`.
 This document provides plug-in development tutorials and use tutorials, which developers can view as needed.

 > 天地不仁，以万物为刍狗
 >